Citation, DOI and article data

 Pelvic insufficiency fractures are common in the elderly.

-The type of fracture that occurs is a result of the type of injury (impact or compression), the energy involved and the strength of the bones.
+The type of fracture that occurs as a result of the type of injury (impact or compression), the energy involved and the strength of the bones.

 The potential morbidity associated with these fractures is related to the involvement of the pelvic ring.
 Injuries that result in disruption of the pelvic rings result in a significantly worse prognosis.

-Direct impact low-to-moderate energy injuries usually result in a solitary and localised fracture.
+Direct impact low-to-moderate energy injuries usually result in a solitary and localized fracture.
 Compression injuries tend to cause fractures that involve the pelvic ring and are unstable.

-Four main forces have been described in high-energy blunt force trauma that results in unstable pelvic fractures 1, 3, 5:
+Four main forces have been described in high-energy blunt force trauma that results in unstable pelvic fractures as described in the Young and Burgess classification 1,3,5:

 - anteroposterior compression: result in an open book or sprung pelvis fractures